HarrySmith2/PythonMiniBlockchain/README.md

 Uses a webserver powered by Flask and server requests are handled with the Requests module.

 # Initial Setup:
- - Ensure to install both dependendies, Flask and Requests, or the program will not work.
+ - Ensure to install both dependendies, Flask and Requests.
  - Run "host.py"
   - Run "ClientV2.py"